-We consider official and business letters containing Persian/Arabic text combined with English characters, headlines, ruling lines, trademarks (logos) and cursive signatures (see Fig. 1 example).
+We consider official and business letters containing Persian/Arabic text combined with English characters, headlines, ruling lines, trademarks (logos) and cursive signatures (see Figure 1 for an example).
+The main objective is to extract the signature region from the original image and transform it into a new compact feature vector that supports measuring the similarity among signatures for validation purposes.